tgsaman/Python_ETL_CityPD/README.md

 ### CityPD ###

-This project contains a masked version of consulting "market research" I performed on behalf of a client opening a family violence shelter.
-My work accessing and utilizing data from several sources generated insights as to how their resources could be deployed to maximize impact.
+This project is an illustration in ETL and analysis, a masked version of consultant "market research" I performed on behalf of a client opening a family violence shelter.
+My work accessing and utilizing data from several sources with incompatible filetypes and table structures generated insights as to how their resources could be deployed to maximize impact.

 DATA MASKING POLICY: